 KUHL Renegade Pants

 However, I’m happy to say that in recent years, KUHL’s pants style has dramatically changed.
-With new iterations like the RENEGADE hiking pants, which has been my favorite outdoor pant for the past two years.
+With new iterations like the RENEGADE hiking pants, which have been my favorite outdoor pants for the past two years.
 In the past couple of years, I’ve hiked in the RENEGADE everywhere from Chilean Patagonia to the Guatemalan jungle.

 Then, a month back, I got the opportunity to write up a KUHL RADIKL pants review.
 The RADIKL is another newer KUHL creation, and I’m happy to say that I’m impressed.
 While the RADIKL isn’t perfect, it features almost all the same things I love about the RENEGADE pant.
 Not to mention, a few improvements have been added too.